MoonPoet/xaprb-src/content/blog/2007/03/05/an-algorithm-to-find-and-resolve-data-differences-between-mysql-tables.md

 ### Summary

-In this article I proposed some ideas for a top-down, in-client, replication- centric way to compare a table known to differ on a master and slave, find the rows that differ, and resolve them.
+In this article I proposed some ideas for a top-down, in-client, replication- centric way to compare a table known to differ on a master and replica, find the rows that differ, and resolve them.
 I'm thinking about building a tool to implement this algorithm, and would like your feedback on efficient ways to do this.